lstott/exchange-aep-profile-integration-postman/README.md

 #### Import: Upload file to Batch for PROFILE data

 Before hitting "Send" for this call you should select the data file by clicking on the "Body" tab, then choose "binary" then clicking "Select Fille".
-This [sample file](../master/AEP%20loyalty%20profiles.json) can be used if you first download it to your local machine.
+This [sample Profiles file](../master/AEP%20loyalty%20profiles.json) can be used if you first download it to your local machine.

 #### Import: Complete a Batch for PROFILE data